-Participants should prepare by downloading the course materials (including one or two tutorial papers) from the very bottom of the Bain website at https://informative-hypotheses.sites.uu.nl/software/bain/ under Summer School Jasp Hypotheses Evaluation.
+Participants should prepare by downloading the course materials (including tutorial papers) from the very bottom of the Bain website at https://informative-hypotheses.sites.uu.nl/software/bain/ under Winter School: Bayesian Hypotheses Evaluation Using JASP.
 Participants have to bring a laptop with the latest version of JASP installed (https://jasp-stats.org/).
 Alternatively you can also use Rstudio, and R, and in that case install the bain and goric package before coming to the course.

 Please note that there are no graded activities included in this course.
-Therefore, we are not able to provide participants with a transcript of grades.
+Therefore, we are not able to provide participants with a transcript of grades, only a pass/fail.

 - Prof. dr. Herbert Hoijtink